-We completed our survey process for the 2016 Fall CSP Online Review course.
+We completed our survey process for the 2016 Fall ASP/CSP Online Review course.
 90 days after the course end date, we determined the participants who completed the course and asked them to participate in a short survey.

 The American Board of Industrial Hygiene (ABIH) recently announced the list of new CIH certificate holders for 2016.